chenggroup/ChecMatE/README.md

 # Tutorial

+## Announcement

+The main features of ChecMate have been integrated into [ai2-kit's CLL](https://github.com/chenggroup/ai2-kit/tree/main) workflow.

+lf you use this workflow or the corresponding functions in [ai2-kit's CLL](https://github.com/chenggroup/ai2-kit/tree/main) in in your research, please cite the following paper:

+> Yu-Xin Guo, Yong-Bin Zhuang, Jueli Shi, Jun Cheng; ChecMatE: A workflow package to automatically generate machine learning potentials and phase diagrams for semiconductor alloys.
+J. Chem.
+Phys.
+7 September 2023; 159 (9): 094801. https://doi.org/10.1063/5.0166858

 ## Install necessary tools

 It is suggested to create a virtual environment via `conda` for your project.
 After your conda environment is activated, run the following command to install necessary tools.